vignayreddy/vignayreddy/README.md

 ---

-🌱 I’m currently learning Next.js and machine learning
+🌱 I’m currently learning machine learning
 💬 Ask me about machine learning techniques and DSA
 📫 How to reach me: [vignayreddymuduganti@gmail.com](mailto:vignayreddymuduganti@gmail.com)
 👨‍💻 All of my projects are available at [github.com/vignayreddy](https://github.com/vignayreddy?tab=repositories)